Engee documentation

 Yes

-# Align element normal with array normal — rotation of the antenna element according to the array normal
+# Align element normal with array normal — rotating the antenna element according to the normal of the array

 Logical